AsrtoMichi/MathScore/README.md

 It is possible to create a graphic whit that data with Graphic.py.

 App for work needs to have the dat file in their same dirctory.

+This app is app is inspired by [PHI Quadro]<https://www.phiquadro.it/index.php>